misspran/pokerHands/README.md

 # Highest Ranking Poker Hand

 Using deck of cards API (https://deckofcardsapi.com/), App will draw 5 cards from a new deck.
-It will den identify the highest ranking poker hand and prints to console.
+It will then identify the highest ranking poker hand and prints to console along with the 5 cards drawn.

 # Installation
 - npm install